-Staff recommends that the variance be granted.
-Staff concludes that the FCP as conditioned, meets the requirements of Chapter 22A of the Montgomery County Forest Conservation Law.
-Staff recommends that the Planning Board approve the FCP and associated tree variance, with conditions.
+The Planning Board finds that the variance be granted and that the FCP as conditioned, meets the requirements of Chapter 22A of the Montgomery County Forest Conservation Law and approves the FCP and associated tree variance, with conditions.

 5. all stormwater management, water quality plan, and floodplain requirements of Chapter 19 are satisfied;